gustaveroussy/sopa/CONTRIBUTING.md

 2. Install `sopa` in editable mode with the 'dev' extra (see above)
 3. Create your personal branch from `main`
 4. Implement your changes
-5. Run tests via `uv run pytest` (for coverage, use `uv run pytest --cov --cov-config=pyproject.toml --cov-report=html` and open it with `open htmlcov/index.html`).
-For quicker test, use `uv run pytest -m "not long"`
+5. Run tests via `uv run poe test_short`.
+Afterwards, you can open the test coverage report with `open htmlcov/index.html`.
+For the full tests, use `uv run poe test` (but it may take minutes).
 6. Run `pre-commit run --all-files` to ensure minimal code quality.
 7. Commit and push changes
 8. Create a pull request on the `main` branch.
 Add explanations about your developed features, and wait for discussion and validation of your pull request